OpenWaterFoundation/owf-learn-software-dev/mkdocs-project/docs/dev-env-tools/os.md

-# Software Development Environment / Operating System
+# Development Environment Tools / Operating System

 The operating system is the software that interacts with hardware devices to provide the working environment for basic functions (saving files to hard disk, printing, networking, etc.) and provides a platform for other software.